kapeto9119/burning-heroes-x-ef-hackathon/back/README.md

 ## 📝 Notes

-- For hackathon: Using in-memory storage for workflows
 - In production: Replace with database (PostgreSQL, MongoDB, etc.)
 - MCP client currently uses mock data for speed
 - In production: Connect to actual n8n-MCP server